Snakedance: Plot

 The arrival of the TARDIS on Manussa triggers nightmares in Tegan, who dreams of a snake-shaped cave mouth.
 When she and The Fifth Doctor find the cave from her dream, Tegan runs away.
 Alone and confused, Tegan lapses under the control of the Mara once more.

 Manussa is in the grip of a festival of celebration of the banishment of the Mara from the civilisation five hundred years earlier.
-In the absence of the Federator, who rules over the three-planet Federation, his indolent son Lon is to have a major role in the celebration, supported by his mother the Lady Tanha and the archaeologist Ambri.
+In the absence of the Federator, who rules over the three-planet Federation, his indolent son Lon is to have a major role in the celebration, supported by his mother the Lady Tanha and the archaeologist Ambril.
 Lon believes the Mara might one day return as prophesied, but Ambril is unconvinced.
 The young deputy curator Chela is more sympathetic and gives the Doctor a small blue crystal called a Little Mind's Eye, which is used by the Snakedancers, a mystical cult, in their ceremonies to repel the Mara.
 The Doctor realises the small crystal and its large counterpart, the Great Mind's Eye, can be used as focal points for mental energy and can turn thought into matter.
 This, he determines, is how the Mara will transfer from Tegan's mind to corporeal existence.

 Tegan and Lon visit the cave from Tegan's dream, where Lon notices a wall pattern which could accommodate the Great Mind's Eye.
 Lon is sent back to the Palace while she causes more havoc and takes control of a showman, Dugdale.
 Lon tries to persuade Ambril to use the Great Mind's Eye in the ceremony, placing it in a position that will enable the Mara to return.